White Coat Ceremony

 The in-person White Coat Ceremony will take place on the RUSM Barbados Campus in classroom 2.

 Students who attend in person will be live on camera during the ceremony.
-Family and friends will be able to hear your name called by your peer group leader and see you walk across the stage.
+Family and friends will be able to hear your name called and see you walk across the stage.

 Click here to view a copy of the Modified Oath of Geneva.